162nd Combat Communications Group: History

 The 162nd's history goes back to the 599th Signal Aircraft Warning Battalion activated at Drew Field, Florida on 30 March 1944.
 Shortly thereafter, the unit moved to Oahu, Hawaii.
 Some of its components saw action in the Marshall and Mariana Islands during World War II.
-The unit was inactivated on 29 July 1946, but was reactivated on 13 May 1948 as the 162nd Aircraft Control and Warning Group of the California Air National Guard.
+The unit was inactivated on 29 July 1946, but was activated in the National Guard on 13 May 1948 as the 162nd Aircraft Control and Warning Group.

 On 1 May 1951 the unit mobilized to serve state side during the Korean War until its inactivation on 6 February 1952.
 The following year, it returned to the State of California and was redesignated the 162nd Tactical Control Group, stationed at Van Nuys Air National Guard Base.
 At that time three of the presently assigned units (the 147th, 148th, and 149th) were Aircraft Control and Warning Squadrons under the 162nd Group.

-On 1 March 1961, the group headquarters moved to the North Highlands Air National Guard Station near Sacramento, and was redesignated the 162nd Communications Group (Mobile).
-By that time the 222nd, 234th, and 261st units had joined the group.
-In 1966 the group was redesignated again, to the 162nd Mobile Communications Group.
-This designation they kept until 10 February 1976, when they were given their present designation of 162nd Combat Communications Group.
-The 162nd fell under the command of Air Force Air Combat Command at Langley Air Force Base, Virginia.
+On 1 March 1961, the group headquarters moved to North Highlands Air National Guard Station near Sacramento, and was redesignated the 162nd Communications Group (Mobile).
+By that time the 222nd, 234th, and 261st squadrons had joined the group.
+In 1966 the group was redesignated again, as the 162nd Mobile Communications Group.
+This designation they kept until 10 February 1976, when it was given its present designation of 162nd Combat Communications Group.

 The group was inactivated on 1 September 2015 and its assets were transferred to the 195th Wing, stationed at Beale Air Force Base, California.